shinji62/minio-dist-boshrelease/README.md

 **Early Stage**

 This bosh release will help to install a distributed version of minio, using bosh.

 There is already a minio-bosh release but for single tenant only.

+## Creating multiple pool

+Minio S3 do not support scale-out instead you can create multiple pool up to 16 nodes.

+As bosh can mount only 1 persistent disk by VM it didn't make sens to put multiple minio server process on the same VM.

+So instead we create multiple pool, you can check an example in `templates/bosh-lite-v2-2clusters.yml` this uses bosh'ish 2.0

 ## Important !!!